pyodide/pyodide/docs/project/roadmap.md

 # Roadmap

-This document list general directions that core developers are interested to see developed in Pyodide.
+This document lists general directions that core developers are interested to see developed in Pyodide.
 The fact that an item is listed here is in no way a promise that it will happen, as resources are limited.
 Rather, it is an indication that help is welcomed on this topic.